 20 year old meat steaks have been found on landfill with meat still on the bones.
 10 year old carrots have been found that are brown on the outside, but orange on the inside.

 Use real compostable bags supplied by your council and put them in the food waste.

-And share what you know.
+We really recommend sharing information with your local community.
 You'll be surprised what people will learn.

 Have you got anymore tips that you want to share?
 Add them to the comments below and let's help to share the knowledge.